Practical Few-Atom Quantum Reservoir Computing: Introduction

 We introduce a quantum reservoir that offers both convenient scalability and practical measurability, achieved through the coupling of atoms and photons in an optical cavity.
 To assess its computing prowess, we evaluate its performance on two classical tasks: the Mackey-Glass task \cite{Fujii2017}, which demands long-term memory for predicting the future trend of an input function, and the sine-square waveform classification task \cite{Dudas2023,Markovic2019}, which requires nonlinearity of the reservoir to capture sudden, high-frequency shifts in a linearly inseparable input dataset.
 These classical inputs are embedded in the coherent driving of the cavity photon field, enabling the performance comparison between QRC and CRC.

 Our quantum reservoir is more conveniently scalable compared to prior proposals, since newly added atoms automatically couple with the existing atoms through their mutual connections with the cavity photon field.
 The performance improvement associated with this scalability is evidenced by the diminishing gap between the actual and target outputs as the number of atoms increases.
+The exponential scaling of basis states underlying the limited number of observable features plays an important role of making the system dynamics more nonlinear and more complex, ensuring the excellent performance of QRC.

-Practical readouts are acquired through continuous quantum measurement, in which the cavity field generates two readouts corresponding to two photonic quadratures, while each atom yields two readouts associated with two atomic spin channels. \cite{Wiseman2010,BvHJ07,Wei2008,Ruskov2010,Hacohen2016,Ochoa2018,Fuchs2001}.
-In contrast to the tomography measurements in the prior methods, our continuous measurement scheme is considered non-destructive while its back-action on the reservoir is fully incorporated into our model.
-The exponential scaling of basis states underlying the limited number of observable readouts plays an important role of making the system dynamics more nonlinear and more complex, ensuring the excellent performance of QRC.
+Practical readouts are acquired through continuous quantum measurement, in which the cavity field generates two features corresponding to two photonic quadratures, while each atom yields two features associated with two atomic spin channels \cite{Wiseman2010,BvHJ07,Wei2008,Ruskov2010,Hacohen2016,Ochoa2018,Fuchs2001}.
+In contrast to the prior online protocols that require memory restoration, our continuous measurement scheme is considered non-destructive while its back-action on the reservoir is fully incorporated into our model, providing a convenient and practical method for information extraction from the reservoir.
+A continuous heterodyne measurement framework has been proposed for QRC to process quantum inputs as states of quantum systems \cite{khan2021}.
+We extend this continuous measurement approach to handle inputs as classical time-series functions.